 No. PBP Standard Recommendation 1 Asset Protection Zone The area indicated (within Appendix 1 - Map 2) is to be maintained as an Asset Protection Zone (Inner Protection Area) for the life of the development.
-Co St Building Construction Standard (BCA DTS) Based on the assessment given within 14.0 of this report the following construction standards are recommended: 'Alterations & Additions' to Primary Dwelling & New Attached Secondary Dwelling - All Elevations Construction for Bushfire Attack Level 12.5 (BAL 12.5) - Section 5 (AS3959-2009).
+2 Building Construction Standard (BCA DTS) Based on the assessment given within 14.0 of this report the following construction standards are recommended: New Detached Secondary Dwelling - All Elevations Construction for Bushfire Attack Level 12.5 (BAL 12.5) - Section 5 (AS3959-2018).
 In addition, AS3959 Section 3 'Construction General" is to be applied where relevant, including: 3.2.1 'Attached Structures'.
-Note : In line with the NSW variation to AS3959-2009 the additional construction requirements outlined within PBP Addendum: Appendix 3 (A3.7) are to be applied.
+Note: In line with the NSW variation to AS3959-2018 the additional construction requirements outlined within PBP Addendum: Appendix 3 (A3.7) are to be applied.
 This section is relevant for any proposed: Sarking.
-Verandas, Steps, Decks, Ramps & Landings (i.e. upgrade to BAL 29) Existing Residence The existing/retained building is required to be upgraded to improve ember protection.
+Verandas, Decks, Steps, Ramps and Landings Existing Residence The existing/retained building is required to be upgraded to improve ember protection.
 This is to be achieved by enclosing all openings (excluding roof tile spaces) or covering openings with a non-corrosive metal screen mesh with a maximum aperture of 2mm.
+Where applicable, this includes any sub floor areas, open able windows, vents, weep holes and eaves.
+External doors are to be fitted with draft excluders (as per AS3959-2018 Section 5 - Bushfire Attack Level 12.5).
+3 Water Supply Any above ground and external water pipes (including taps) incorporated as part of the subject building development and potentially exposed to radiant heat from any adjacent bush fire hazard are to be of metal design and manufacture.

-No. PBP Standard Recommendation Where applicable, this includes any sub floor areas, open able windows, vents, weep holes and eaves.
-External doors are to be fitted with draft excluders (as per AS3959-2009 Section 5 - Bushfire Attack Level 12.5).
-3 Water Supply Reticulated supply in urban subdivision with hydrant spacing, sizing and pressures to comply with AS 2419.1 - 2005.
-(As per Acceptable Solutions, PBP 2006, Section 4.1.3).
-Any above ground and external water pipes (including taps) incorporated as part of the subject building development and potentially exposed to radiant heat from any adjacent bush fire hazard are to be of metal design and manufacture.
-4 Electrical Services Electrical supply connections to service any proposed residential building should be designed & located in accordance with PBP, including; • New or re-positioned electrical transmission lines are located underground (from supply point).
+No. PBP Standard Recommendation 4 Electrical Services Electrical supply connections to service any proposed residential building should be designed & located in accordance with PBP, including; • New or re-positioned electrical transmission lines are located underground (from supply point).
 5 Gas Services Any future gas service connection/installation should comply with the acceptable solutions of PBP, including: Reticulated gas is installed and maintained in accordance with AS1596 and the requirements of the relevant authorities Metal piping is to be used and polymer sheathed flexible gas supply lines to gas meters adjacent to buildings are not used.
-6 Access & Egress The existing residence will continue to incorporate an all-weather driveway area for vehicle access and parking within the subject property.
-The access road / driveway will continue to provide direct access from Binburra Avenue.
+6 Access & Egress The development will incorporate an all-weather driveway area for vehicle access and parking within the subject property.
+The driveway will provide direct access from Quinlan Parade.
 No additional vehicle access requirements are recommended.